 - Overseas health insurance, plus evacuation and repatriation insurance

 - Services of local Resident Directors

-- Five-day Cultural Immersion Program with meals, excursions, accommodations and ground transportation
+- Five-day Cultural Immersion Program with meals, excursions, accommodations and ground transportation (fall and spring only)

 - Cultural events scheduled throughout the semester

 - Access to pre-arranged and affordable cell phone packages

 - Access to competitive airfares and pre-arranged group flights